logo symbol

 1. Be accepting of what is different to you

-This lesson isn’t really specific to the online world and good digital citizenship.
+This lesson isn’t restricted to the online world and good digital citizenship.
 However, it has become even more important now that we live in a world where we have instant access to people from other countries, cultures and ways of life.
-We also have constant access to real-time news feeds and it can be tempting to join the conversation.
-Bullying is never acceptable and students should understand what online bullying looks like and how they can avoid being part of it.
+We also have constant access to real-time news feeds, making it tempting to join the conversation.
+It's important, however, to contribute constructively and avoid getting caught up in negativity.

 2. Verify what you see online